Nōgata Station

+Nōgata Station (直方駅, Nōgata-eki) is a junction passenger railway station located in the city of Nōgata, Fukuoka Prefecture, Japan.
+It is operated jointly by JR Kyushu and by the third-sector railway operator Heisei Chikuhō Railway.
+Regarding the Heisei Chikuho Railway portion of the station, on April 1, 2009, Fujimoto Kogyo, a railway vehicle parts sales and graphics company headquartered in Kitakyushu, acquired the naming rights, and the station was called Fujimoto Kogyo StudioCanada Nogata Station (藤本興業 studiocanada 直方駅).
+As of September 2022, the contract has ended and it has returned to Nogata Station.

 Lines

-The station is served by the Chikuhō Main Line and is located 24.8 km from the starting point of the line at Wakamatsu.
-In addition, the station is the northern terminus and starting point of the Heisei Chikuho Railway Ita line.
+The station is served by the Fukuhoku Yutaka Line portion of the Chikuhō Main Line and is located 24.8 km from the starting point of the line at Wakamatsu.
+In addition, the station is the northern terminus and starting point of the Heisei Chikuho Railway Ita Line.

 Station layout

 The JR part of the station consists of two island platforms serving four tracks.
 Passing loops run between the platform tracks.
 In addition, numerous sidings branch off the main tracks.
 To the west of the station, there are more sidings that belong to the JR Kyushu Nōgata train depot.
+The station has a Midori no Madoguchi staffed ticket office.
 The Heisei Chikuho Railway part of the station comprises two bay platforms serving two tracks.